NeuroLogic Examination Videos and Descriptions: An Anatomical Approach

 Cranial Nerve 12- Motor video

-MOVIES CAN BE VIEWED ONLINE, OR DOWNLOADED.
+MOVIES CAN BE VIEWED ONLINE, OR DOWNLOADED FOR LATER VIEWING.

 Cranial Nerve 1- Olfaction

 This patient has difficulty identifying the smells presented.
 Loss of smell is anosmia.
 The most common cause is a cold (as in this patient) or nasal allergies.
-Other causes include trauma or a meningioma effecting the olfactory tracts.
+Other causes include trauma or a meningioma affecting the olfactory tracts.
 Anosmia is also seen in Kallman syndrome because of agenesis of the olfactory bulbs.

 Cranial Nerve 2- Visual acuity

-This patientās visual acuity is being tested with a Rosenbaum chart.
+This patient's visual acuity is being tested with a Rosenbaum chart.
 First the left eye is tested, then the right eye.
 He is tested with his glasses on so this represents corrected visual acuity.
 He has 20/70 vision in the left eye and 20/40 in the right.
 His decreased visual acuity is from optic nerve damage.

-Cranial Nerve II- Visual fields
+Cranial Nerve 2- Visual fields

 The patient's visual fields are being tested with gross confrontation.
 A right sided visual field deficit for both eyes is shown.
 This is a right hemianopia from a lesion behind the optic chiasm involving the left optic tract, radiation or striate cortex.

-Cranial Nerve II- Fundoscopy
+Cranial Nerve 2- Fundoscopy

 The first photograph is of a fundus showing papilledema.
 The findings of papilledema include